Hamza-spc/Lost_management/README.md

 - Reducing manual search time during busy periods
 - Improving customer service response times

+## Status Management

+The application uses a streamlined status system to track items through the lost & found workflow:

+### Status Options

+- **Declared by client**: Initial status when a client reports a lost item
+- **Found by staff**: Status when staff locates an item (either reported by client or found independently)
+- **Delivered**: Final status when an item is successfully returned to its owner

+### Workflow

+1. **Client reports item** → Status: "Declared by client"
+2. **Staff finds item** → Status: "Found by staff"
+3. **Item returned to owner** → Status: "Delivered"

+This simplified workflow eliminates confusion and provides clear tracking of each item's journey through the system.

 ## Future Improvements & AI Ideas

 - Enhanced image similarity with multiple model support